bennyhuo/KotlinBlogTranslation/original/Kotlin M11 is Out!.md

 See user docs [here](http://kotlinlang.org/docs/reference/object-declarations.html#companion-objects) .
 ### Function Expressions

 Kotlin has higher-order functions, which means that you can pass a function around as a value.
-Before M11, there were two ways of obtaining such values: lambda expressions (e.g. <code>{ x -&gt; x + 1 }</code>) and callable references (e.g. <code>MyClass::myFun</code>).
+Before M11, there were two ways of obtaining such values: lambda expressions (e.g. `{ x -&gt; x + 1 }`) and callable references (e.g. `MyClass::myFun`).
 M11 introduces a new one, which is very logical, if you think about it:

 {% raw %}
 <p></p>